Nexus-WP1-UA/NST-2007-HS_CODE_Prediction_Classification_XGboost_Catboot_Lightgbm/README.md

   3. Selection models
   4. Training and testing of the models
-  5. Finally matrics AUC, precision, recall and plot of ROC-AUC
+  5. Finally matrics AUC, precision, recall and plot of ROC-AUC This resporitory consists of two jupyter files
+1. One for Feture selection methods and selected features are feed to decision tree, randomforest etc., (Final_Features_Selection_methods_Tain_test_different_dataset)
+2. Another file for feature selection and selected models are XGBoost, CatBoot etc., (Final_NEXAUS_Classifier)